LuisJZ2004/clothestore/README.md

 # Closet
 'Closet' is a simple and not so simple clothes ecommerce made with Django.
 This ecommerce counts with search, cart, user register and filtering systems.
 It was an old project I took up and got it better.

-Video of the project: https://youtu.be/pIR4yR-1W8M
+Video of the project (click the 720 resolution to watch it better): https://youtu.be/pIR4yR-1W8M

 ## Required knowledge
 - Intermediate/advanced Python and Django.